Contributions and plan funding

 The Provincial Judges Pension Board is the Trustee of the RPP and RCA funds.

-Registered Pension Fund (RPP) Retirement Compensation (RCA) Supplemental Pension Plan (SUP)
+Registered Pension Fund (RPP) | Retirement Compensation (RCA) | Supplemental Pension Plan (SUP) |

-Purpose: Pays a pension within the Income Tax Act (ITA) limits.
-Purpose: Pays a retirement benefit according to a set formula:
+Purpose: Pays a pension within the Income Tax Act (ITA) limits. | Purpose: Pays a retirement benefit according to a set formula: 2% of final three-year salary multiplied by years of credited service – minus the amount paid from the RPP. |

-Purpose: Pays retirement benefits based on the plan provisions, minus amounts paid from the RPP and the RCA.
+Purpose: Pays retirement benefits based on the plan provisions, minus amounts paid from the RPP and the RCA. |

-The funds are held in trust by the PJPB and invested in a manner similar to a traditional defined benefit pension plan.
+Funds are made up of member contributions up to the ITA maximum, sponsor contributions, and investment returns.
+The funds are held in trust by the PJPB and invested in a manner similar to a traditional defined benefit pension plan. |

-Funds are held in the RCA Trust so that benefits from the RCA remain partially funded (a requirement of the federal ITA); funds are invested in a manner similar to the RPP assets.
+Funds are made up of member contributions in excess of the ITA maximum, sponsor contributions, and investment returns.
+Funds are held in the RCA Trust so that benefits from the RCA remain partially funded (a requirement of the federal ITA); funds are invested in a manner similar to the RPP assets. |

+Funds are made up of sponsor contributions and interest credited by the Government of Ontario.
 Funds are not held in trust.
-Rather, they are included as an employee future benefit liability within the consolidated revenue fund of the Province.
+Rather, they are included as an employee future benefit liability within the consolidated revenue fund of the Province. |

 Pension adjustments